Islandora/islandora_videojs/README.md

 Select the Video.js viewer as the default viewer for a solution pack that uses audio or video datastreams.
 The Audio Solution Pack and the Video Solution Pack are known to work with Video.js.

+Two additional options available are:

+* "Center play button" to put the play button in the center of the player, rather than the top left corner.

+* "Responsive player" to make the videojs player responsive but requires you use a responsive theme.

  For example, at Administration » Islandora » Solution pack configuration » Video Solution Pack (admin/islandora/solution_pack_config/video).

 [![Configuration](https://camo.githubusercontent.com/1c8251f9d0a2062abdb1433e18da6a9838a36264/687474703a2f2f692e696d6775722e636f6d2f4e684d4a5932752e706e67)](https://camo.githubusercontent.com/1c8251f9d0a2062abdb1433e18da6a9838a36264/687474703a2f2f692e696d6775722e636f6d2f4e684d4a5932752e706e67)

 ## Notes